nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 * 3a.
 There is no input after search.

     * 3a1.
-SoConnect shows the same list of contacts.
+SoConnect shows an error message and the same list of contacts.

       Use case ends.